Imran4424/Python-ProblemNSolutions/readme.txt

 2.20.
 Write a program that read two numbers and display maximum using ternary operator 2.21.
 Write a program that read two numbers and display minimum using ternary operator

+2.22.
+Write a program that reads two numbers and display the maximum without using relational operators

 3. Math